Logo_horizontal

 Important information to note for EB-2 is that the prevailing wage determined by the Department of Labor is high.
 When applying for employment-based permanent residence, the sponsoring company must demonstrate the ability to pay the prevailing wage.
 When determining the prevailing wage, the Department of Labor considers the possession of an advanced degree or a baccalaureate degree plus at least 5 years of experience.
 Consequently, the prevailing wage is relatively high.
 If the sponsoring company fails to demonstrate the ability to pay this prevailing wage from the first step of the process until the applicant receives permanent residence, the case is denied.

 Because of the high prevailing wage, those who are eligible for EB-2 often opt to apply for permanent residence through third preference as “professionals” whose job requires at least a U.S. baccalaureate or foreign equivalent degree or “skilled workers” whose job requires a minimum of 2 years training or experience.
-However, as processing time for third preference employment-based permanent residence is increasing again, more individuals choose to proceed with EB-2 despite the high prevailing wage.

-(1) Abstract
+(1) Overview

 The procedure is simple.
 The applicant signs and applies for permanent residence without the sponsoring company.
 In addition, after the 2016 ruling change, the bar for NIW has lowered substantially.
 Now, those that are in fields outside of STEM can also apply.

-(2) Conditions
+(2) Criteria

 Secondly, the applicant must specifically describe how one will perform work that advances the national interest in the U.S. Previously, the number of articles in major journals and the numbers of their citations were important.
 As a result, it was impossible for those without published articles or writings to apply for NIW.
 Nowadays, however, if one can rationally demonstrate how one can benefit the national interest whether through employment in the U.S. or establishment of one’s company with a business plan, one may be eligible for NIW.